chtrembl/azure-cloud/petstore/15-build-logic-app-to-send-email-when-message-received-in-service-bus/README.md

 Now lets create the Logic App to receive and compose an email when these messages are sent.

+> 📝 **Please Note, we will be referencing the Logic Apps Designer below, however the source code for this Logic App can also be viewed here https://github.com/chtrembl/azure-cloud/blob/main/petstore/15-build-logic-app-to-send-email-when-message-received-in-service-bus/lacode.json**

 From the Azure Portal, search for Logic Apps and select "Create"

 You should see the following: